tigerbeetle/tigerbeetle/docs/DESIGN.md

 # Design Document

-This is a living document that keeps a (best effort) record of the design decisions behind TigerBeetle, a clustered accounting database.
+This is a living document that keeps a (best effort) record of the design decisions behind TigerBeetle, a distributed financial accounting database.
 TigerBeetle is under active development.
 These design components are in various stages of completion and iteration cycle.

 ## Mission

 **We want to make it easy for others to build the next generation of financial services and applications without having to cobble together an accounting or ledger system of record from scratch.**

-We are implementing the latest research and technology to deliver unprecedented safety, durability and performance while reducing operational cost by orders of magnitude and providing a fantastic developer experience.
+TigerBeetle implements the latest research and technology to deliver unprecedented safety, durability and performance while reducing operational cost by orders of magnitude and providing a fantastic developer experience.

 ## Safety